LSSTDESC/Twinkles/code/twinkles_cookbook.md

 # Use the detections from the coadd to do forced photometry on all the single frame data.
 $> forcedPhotCcd.py output_data/ --id tract=0 filter='r' visit=840^841^842^843^844^845^846^847^848 sensor=1,1 raft=2,2 --config measurement.doApplyApCorr='yes'
 ```
 Once the forced photometry is done, you can look at the output by loading the measurements using the butler.
 [This script](plot_point_mags.py) shows how to start looking at the measurements.
 It produces the following image.
-Note that the line is *not* a fit to the data it is the result of a naive approximation.
+Note that the line is *not* a fit to the data.
+It is the result of a naive approximation.
 Specifically, the assumptions are flat spectrum (zero AB color), S/R = 5. at r=24.5, and a systematic floor at 2%.

 ![Repeat figure](repeat.png)